Radish-RCI/Documentation/Roadmap.md

 This document outlines the development plan from a high level and will be updated as progress is made.

+Overall, the Radish project is aiming to catalyze radical collectve intelligence (RCI) to solve real-world problems.
+Our formula is that Human Intelligence (HI) combined with Artificial Intelligence (AI) results in greater Collective Intelligence (CI).
+HI + AI = CI

+The development of the Radish platform follows a high level methodology and pathway:

+1 - IDEATION (brainstorming): create a Conversational Space for human intelligence to be expressed and collectively brainstorm around global problems and solutions.

+2 - BUILDING (brainswarming): create a Solutions Builder for organizing, mapping, and clarifying whole system solutions from information gathered from the Conversation Space.

+3 - MODELING (optimization): create a Global Holistic Modeling environment for testing and optimzing systemic solutions.

+4 - IMPLEMENTATION (delivery): create a system of delivering optimized systemic solutions into the real world.

+___

 ## Phase 1: Radish Conversations - PRIVATE BETA
 ### March 2018 - COMPLETE

-The primary aim of this initial phase is to continue development of the established Radish Conversation prototype application (WordPress/BuddyPress) to a standard that is fit for private beta testing with a limited audience.
+The primary aim of this initial phase is to continue development of the established Conversation Space prototype application (WordPress/BuddyPress) to a standard that is fit for private beta testing with a limited audience.
 In completing this phase, the intent is then to begin to attract key individuals--primarily technology developers and innovative visionaries--in order to accelerate the collective development of the Radish platform.

 Goals in realizing this phase are: